 28. As discussed above, the absence of clear and binding multilateral discipline in the field of rules of origin has been one of the reasons for opening the way to the utilization of rules of origin as trade policy instrument.
-The growing concern over the trade policy implications of rules of origin ultimately generated the efforts which matured in the long-awaited multilateral discipline.26 In comparison with past multilateral negotiations on this subject, the Uruguay Round Agreement on Rules of Origin broke new ground in several respects.
+The growing concern over the trade policy implications of rules of origin ultimately generated the efforts which matured in the long-awaited multilateral discipline.
+In comparison with past multilateral negotiations on this subject, the Uruguay Round Agreement on Rules of Origin broke new ground in several respects.
 First, it clearly defines the difference between, and the field of application of, non-preferential and preferential rules of origin systems.
-According to the Agreement, non-preferential rules of origin are commonly understood to apply to MFN trade,27 i.e. for the determination of origin in the framework of GATT trade policy instruments such as anti-dumping duties, quantitative restrictions, safeguards, application of the rules of origin are those which apply in the context of preferential tariff regimes,28 such as the GSP, free trade areas and regional integration agreements.
+According to the Agreement, non-preferential rules of origin are commonly understood to apply to MFN trade, i.e. for the determination of origin in the framework of GATT trade policy instruments such as anti-dumping duties, quantitative restrictions, safeguards, application of the rules of origin to marks of origin, trade statistics and government procurement.
+Conversely, preferential rules of origin are those which apply in the context of preferential tariff regimes, such as the GSP, free trade areas and regional integration agreements.
 The Agreement brings